NvNorsinski/Functional_data_Landslides/README.md

-# Using functional data for landslide prediction
+# Use functional data for landslide prediction